jabadiagm/MSXgoauld_tn20k/README.md

 * Mapper Slot: 0 by default.
 Change to 1-3 to get mapper in a not expanded slot (best compatibility).
 Physical slot will be disabled
 * Enable MegaRam: On by default.
 Same as mapper
 * MegaRam Slot: 0 by default.
 Change to 1-3 to get megaram in a not expanded slot (best compatibility).
 Physical slot will be disabled
+* Slot 1 Ghost SCC: Off by default.
+Enable to get sound from an SCC cartridge located in slot 1
 * Enable Scanlines: On by default.
 Disable to get a clean hdmi picture
 * Save & Exit: store new config and continue, changes in mapper/megaram settings will be effective after pressing reset
 * Save & Reset: store new config and make software reset, changes will be immediate